wirecardBrasil/moip-sdk-js/README.md

 ## Use

 ```
-import { Validator, CreditCard } from 'moip-sdk-node';
+import { Validator, CreditCard } from 'moip-sdk-js';
 // or
-const { Validator, CreditCard } from 'moip-sdk-node';
+const { Validator, CreditCard } from 'moip-sdk-js';
 ```

 ## Validator